scottcreed/GettingAndCleaningData/README.md

 The final tidy dataset is written to **Data\GettingAndCleaningDataFinal.csv**

-## GettingAndCleaningDataAvgMeandAndStd.csv
+## GettingAndCleaningDataAvgMeandAndStd.txt
 This dataset contains averages of all of the measures from the dataset above.
 The averages are calculated for each activity/subject combination.

-This dataset is then written to **Data\GettingAndCleaningDataAvgMeanAndStd.csv**
+This dataset is then written to **Data\GettingAndCleaningDataAvgMeanAndStd.txt**